apdevops-admin/Azure-VirtualBox-migration-fromDigitalOcean-to-Azure-WordPress-Azure-MySQL-Azure-Blob-Storage/docs/azure_virtualmachine_setup.md

-# Azure Virtual Machine Setup (GUI — Free Tier)
+# Azure Virtual Machine Setup

 This guide walks through creating an Azure Virtual Machine using the Azure Portal.
-No CLI required — we’ll use the graphical interface for everything.
-This setup is optimized for the Azure Free Tier.

 ---